MMuessen/VastData_Interview/README.md

 ![EX3a](https://github.com/MMuessen/VastData_Interview/blob/main/EX3a.png)

-My new code:  You can see there is now one entry for each endpoint and the results are all sorted and deduplicated and filtered.
+My code:  You can see there is now one entry for each endpoint and the results are all sorted and deduplicated and filtered.
+The second and third columns are inbound traffic and the fourth and fifth columns are outbound traffic.
 This is now actionable data.
+The customer can simple filter by the hostname of the server and have live information for all inbound and outbound traffic.

 ![EX3b](https://github.com/MMuessen/VastData_Interview/blob/main/EX3b.png)